solo-io/gitops-library/README.md

 ./multi-mesh-demo.sh $LICENSE_KEY
 ```

+Resource Requirements:
+- This demo has been tested on 1x `n2-standard-4` instance for `mgmt` cluster
+- This demo has been tested on 2x `n2-standard-4` instances for `cluster1` and `cluster2`

 Note:
 - If a license key is not provided, the script will prompt for a valid Gloo Mesh license key
 - By default, the script expects to deploy into three clusters named `mgmt`, `cluster1`, and `cluster2`.
 This is configurable by changing the variables in the `gm-multicluster-script.sh`.
 A check is done to ensure that the defined contexts exist before proceeding with the installation.